First Children’s Hospital in Europe to be Pathway to Excellence accredited

 Nottingham Children’s Hospital is recognised nationally and internationally for our standards of care excellence.
 We produce research that has the potential to change clinical practice around the UK and across the world, and we’re leading the way in a number of new innovations to further improve clinical practice and patient and staff experience.

-As you may be aware, NUH is on a journey to Magnet® accreditation.
-This accreditation is certified by the American Nurses Credentialing Center (ANCC), the largest certification body for advanced practice registered nurses in the US, and is an international marker for care excellence.
-Magnet® accreditation looks at the scientific application of nursing care, and, in turn, the impact of care excellence on patient outcomes.
+Certified by the American Nurses Credentialing Center (ANCC), the largest certification body for advanced practice registered nurses in the US, the accreditation is of national significance and an international marker for care excellence.

 How does the accrediting process work?